- Arnold Pulda

 The Album Part IV

-Back to Chicago the band went as they loaded their instruments and amplifiers into the white Econoline van that Grossman had purchased for them for the purpose of hauling the equipment.
+With the album done, back to Chicago the band went as they loaded their instruments and amplifiers into the white Econoline van that Grossman had purchased for them for the purpose of hauling the equipment.
 They were booked for an extended gig at Big John’s in October and into November as they waited for the album to go through post-production and then be released.
 At Big John’s people waited in line to get in, and the band held nothing back.
-They worked hard and rehearsed six days a week – Butterfield gave them Mondays off as a concession to a request from an exhausted band -- performing five nights a week well past midnight and into the morning.
+They worked hard and rehearsed six days a week – Butterfield gave them Mondays off as a concession to a request from an exhausted band -- performing Tuesday through Sunday well past midnight and into the morning.
 People who had heard them as a foursome a year ago now heard a new, more powerful sound with the addition of Bloomfield and Naftalin.

 The members of the band stood in front of a store whose sign on the window advertised “Incense, Herbs, and Oils.”
 The informality of the setting was enhanced by a scruffy door slightly ajar on the left of the frame, and we can barely see the knee of a young boy as he has the door – to an apartment? – askew and is ready to intrude on the scene.
 Butterfield and Bishop are wearing sunglasses; Bloomfield, on his right, looked placid yet distracted; Jerome Arnold had fancy silver cowboy boots on and Sam Lay was smiling, on the right.
 This was not a group that cared much about how they looked, or that they should have matching haircuts.
 They care about how they sounded.